CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxSprite, TxSpriteCoords, TxCode } from 'frame-msg';
 import frameApp from './lua/sprite_move_frame_app.lua?raw';

+/**
+ * Demonstrates sending a sprite to a Frame device and then moving it to random positions.
+ * This example involves:
+ * - Fetching an indexed PNG image and converting it to a `TxSprite` using `TxSprite.fromIndexedPngBytes`.
+ * - Sending this initial `TxSprite` to the Frame device.
+ * - Iteratively:
+ *   - Generating random X and Y coordinates.
+ *   - Sending these coordinates to the Frame device using a `TxSpriteCoords` message.
+ *   - Sending a `TxCode` message to trigger the Frame device to redraw the sprite at the new coordinates.
+ * - A short pause is included in each iteration to make the movement visible.
+ */
 export async function run() {
   const frame = new FrameMsg();